johnstongrant/Tech-Demo-TailwindCSS/README.md

 npx tailwindcss init
 ```

-Once this command has been run, it will create a file calledd `tailwind.config.js` in your project's root directory.
+Once this command has been run, it will create a file called `tailwind.config.js` in your project's root directory.
 In this file, you will see the following default contents:

 ```js
 /** @type {import('tailwindcss').Config} */